SeaFu/SANR-3D/README.md

 ### Why can far-range AP sometimes be unstable?

 At extreme distance, valid detections may sometimes be penalized by incomplete annotations.
-Qualitative visualization is often helpful for interpreting such cases.
+Qualitative inspection is often helpful for interpreting such cases.

 ---